A new model of classical music education for undergraduates redesigns what it means to be a virtuoso in the 21st century.

 Thornton faculty identified eight components that define professional virtuosity and consider what it means to have a fulfilling musical career.
-The eight components (or through-lines) are addressed in every class, lesson, and rehearsal across an undergraduate’s journey in the Classical ReDesign.
+The eight components (or through-lines) are woven throughout the curriculum across an undergraduate’s journey in the Classical ReDesign.

 At the heart of the new program is the Young Artist Project, which students begin working on in their junior year, providing an opportunity to specialize, collaborate, and shape work that reflects a distinct musical voice.

 Students might visualize a composition, develop a hybrid performance, conduct research, or even explore new creative technologies – the Young Artist Project is about developing a unique voice to make their art powerful and relevant.

 Meet the Thornton alumni who combined creativity and passion to create their Young Artist Projects in 2019.

 ‘Sonata for Music and Dance’ was designed to reach young audiences via social media.